rotty3000/target-platform-validation/README.md

  ```
 2. Rerun the build `mvn clean verify`  You will see the following errors:
  ```
-Unable to resolve com.liferay.demo.fragment version=1.0.0.201703132212: missing requirement com.liferay.bookmarks.web; version=[1.0.14,1.0.15)]
+ [ERROR] Failed to execute goal biz.aQute.bnd:bnd-resolver-maven-plugin:3.4.0-SNAPSHOT:resolve (resolve) on project distro-validation: Unable to resolve <<INITIAL>> version=null: missing requirement com.liferay.demo.fragment [caused by: Unable to resolve com.liferay.demo.fragment version=1.0.0.201703132212: missing requirement com.liferay.bookmarks.web; version=[1.0.14,1.0.15)]
  ```

  This means that you are depending on a newer Fragment-Host that what is available in your distro `com.liferay.distro-7.0.2.jar`.

- But the fragment-host we want to bind to does exist, however it does exist in DXP 7.10.1 so that means it would be available if we were usng the `com.liferay.distro-7.10.1.jar`, so we need to update our distro accordingly.
+ But the fragment-host we want to bind to does exist, it is just in DXP distro `com.liferay.distro-7.10.1.jar`, so we need to update our distro

 3. Modify the [distro-validation/distro-validation.bndrun] file, edit the `-distro` command to the following:
  ```
  -distro: com.liferay.distro-7.10.1.jar;version=file
  ```
 4. Rerun the build and notice that there are now no errors.

 # Notes for consideration:
 * If the distro jar is published to a maven repo then the reference can be <bsn>;version=’[${version},)’